check before: 2026-01-30

 Security Vulnerabilities

-Continuing to use legacy authentication may expose the organization to security risks until migration is complete.
+Continuing to use legacy authentication without migration may expose the organization to security risks, as IDCRL is outdated and vulnerable.

 - roles: Security Teams, IT Administrators